Linux 软件免费装

 Does the plugin work without WooCommerce?

 Yes.
 The form, shortcode, withdrawal request log, email notifications, SHA-256 receipt hash and native GDPR integration all run as a standalone tool, with their own top-level Withdrawals menu in the admin and a Settings submenu.
-The plugin layers extra features on top automatically when WooCommerce is active: order/email validation with the 14-day deadline, "My Account" withdrawal endpoint, withdrawal notice injected into transactional emails, "Withdrawal" column in the orders screen, private order notes on every status change, and Article 16 exclusions by product/category.
+The plugin layers extra features on top automatically when WooCommerce is active: order/email validation gated by eligible order statuses (with an advisory deadline flag for the admin), "My Account" withdrawal endpoint, withdrawal notice injected into transactional emails, "Withdrawal" column in the orders screen, private order notes on every status change, and Article 16 exclusions by product/category.
 Activating WooCommerce later lights those features up; deactivating it leaves the standalone features intact.

 Does it work with plugins that change the WooCommerce order number (Sequential Order Numbers, Custom Order Numbers, etc.)?